matti/gifufy/README.md

-# gifufy - Converts movies to GIFs with ffmpeg and gifsicle
+# gifufy - Converts movies to GIFs with ffmpeg, imagemagick and gifsicle

 This is a wrapper for external programs to do the actual conversion.